SAP/terraform-provider-btp/docs/resources/directory.md

 subcategory: ""
 description: |-
   Directories allow you to organize and manage your subaccounts according to your technical and business needs.
 The use of directories is optional.
-  You can create up to 5 levels of directories in your account hierarchy.
+  You can create up to five levels of directories in your account hierarchy.
 If you have directories, you can still create subaccounts directly under your global account.
   Tips:
   * You must be assigned to the global account admin role, or the directory admin if the directory is configured to manage its authorizations.
   * A directory path in the account hierarchy can have only one directory that is enabled with the ENTITLEMENTS or AUTHORIZATIONS features.
 If such a directory exists, other directories in that path can only be enabled with the DEFAULT features.